Engagement is everything on Instagram.

 Why do you think that is?

-It is because those are the accounts that you engage or interact with the most.
+It’s because those are the accounts that you engage or interact with the most.
 You often like, comment, and share the posts from these accounts.

-The Instagram algorithm learns your preferences through the kind of posts that you engage with.
+The Instagram algorithm learns your preferences through the kind of posts you engage with.
 And it then tries to show you as much content from these pages as possible.

 What does this mean for you?

-It means that you need good engagement on your posts to show up on other people’s timeline.
+It means that you need good engagement on your posts to show up on other people’s feeds.
 With the right amount of engagement, you might even find yourself sitting pretty on the explore page.